mnr/writing-wip/kwak-anthology.md

 The receptionist didn't hesitate.
 "I'm sorry, but our product managers are only available by appointment.
 Can I connect you with our media department?"

 "No. I'm with the Portland Police Department and I'm working on a case involving one of your Hestia ovens.
-I'd like to speak with the product manager of the Hestia Oven."
-Araci enunciated and spoke slowly, emphasizing the words 'Police' and 'Hestia.'
+I'd like to speak with the product manager."
+Araci enunciated and spoke slowly, emphasizing the word 'Police.'

 "One minute please." the receptionist paused, then faded to black.
 In their place appeared a dark-haired, middle-age man.
 He looked up and adjusted something on his desk.